‘If you win the morning, you win the day’ – Tim Ferriss

 Visualisation goes hand in hand with positive affirmations, so it’s no surprise that Hal recommends doing this immediately after them.
 By picturing a goal already achieved, you’re ‘tricking’ your brain into believing that this is the reality of your life.

-In turn, you are more likely to seek opportunities and work hard to reach the point where your vision is your reality.
+In turn, you are more likely to seek opportunities and work hard to reach the point where your vision IS your reality.

 Originally, I did my visualisation at the end of the day, just before I went to sleep.
 However, there were two problems with this:

-- I would often fall asleep before finishing
+- I would often fall asleep before finishing these two activities

 - Visualising my success would get me so pumped up, I couldn’t sleep!